 There is a disabled access lift to the middle and top floors.
-There is also a disabled access lift in the Morris Building which comprises Kids' Club and our Art Studio.
+There is also a disabled access lift in the Morris Building which comprises Kids' Club and our Art and Science Studio.

-Break Times / Lunchtimes/ Snacks
+Break Times / Lunchtimes / Snacks

-Please support our Healthy School policy which only allows children to eat healthy snacks at break time - fruit or vegetables, not crisps, food bars or sweets.
+Please support our Healthy School policy, which only allows children to eat healthy snacks at break time - fruit or vegetables, not crisps, food bars or sweets.
 We are a nut free school.
 Our school kitchen provides facilities for children to eat a fresh and nutritional meal cooked on the premises or a packed lunch in the dining hall.
 If you give your child a packed lunch, please do not include fizzy drinks, crisps or sweets.
-If your child forgets their packed lunch we will try to contact you so that you can bring in their lunch.
-If, however, we are unable to contact you we will provide your child with a school meal.
+If your child forgets their packed lunch, we will try to contact you so that you can bring in their lunch.
+If, however, we are unable to contact you, we will provide your child with a school meal.
+You will be sent a copy of the menu to keep at home; it can be helpful to discuss the menu with your child.